AsaEkengren/asaekengren.github.io/_posts/2020-03-10-idiacanthus.md

 **Notice:** Only available in Spanish.

 # Photos
-**Live at Sala Óxido, Guadalajara, Spain, in December 2019.** Photography by [Aldarazn Fotografía](https://www.instagram.com/aldarazn/).
+**Live at Sala Oxido, Guadalajara, Spain, in December 2019.** Photography by [Aldarazn Fotografia](https://www.instagram.com/aldarazn/).

-**Live at the Wurlitzer Ballroom, Madrid, Spain, in May 2020.** Photography by [Alberto Rubio Mediavilla Fotografía](https://albertorubiofotografia.es).
+**Live at the Wurlitzer Ballroom, Madrid, Spain, in May 2020.** Photography by [Alberto Rubio Mediavilla Fotografia](https://albertorubiofotografia.es).